Benefit fraud is a crime. Benefit fraud includes being dishonest in order to get benefits, or deliberately not telling us:

 How to report benefit fraud

-If you suspect any type of benefit fraud you can report it in several ways.
-You do not have to give your name.
+If you suspect any type of benefit fraud you can report it to the National Benefit Fraud hotline.

 How we fight fraud